cis-ds/course-site/content/homework/debugging-rmarkdown/index.md

 # Working with Quarto documents

-The homework repository contains a file called `hiv-profile.Rmd`.
+The homework repository contains a file called `hiv-profile.qmd`.

 1. The file has some problems.
 Fix the problems so you can successfully knit the document in its existing form.
-1. Create a [parameterized report](https://r4ds.had.co.nz/r-markdown.html#parameters) that allows you generate `hiv-profile.Rmd` for any country in the dataset.
+1. Create a [parameterized report](https://quarto.org/docs/computations/parameters.html) that allows you generate `hiv-profile.qmd` for any country in the dataset.
 Use this parameterized Quarto document to generate a separate report for each country and save them as HTML documents to a folder called `reports`.

 {{% callout note %}}